stonehippo/sploder/README.md

 #SPLODER

-A connected button for blowing stuff up.
-Or whatever else you want to do with it.
+A connected button for doing stuff up.

 ## Dependencies